 One of the most charming indie games ever made, Wandersong follows a bard as they attempt to stop the end of the world.
 Trouble is, he’s not the chosen one: he’s just someone trying their best in a bad situation and often tripping up along the way.
 Wandersong constantly flips the script and does so wonderfully, even making your voice your “weapon”.

 With an underlying message of solidarity and themes of hope, Wandersong is a brilliant pick me up for anyone in need of a lift.
-Featuring a wonderful soundtrack, some irreverent humor, and a truly moving finale, Wandersong is a game that wants to put things into perspective.
+Featuring a lovely soundtrack, some irreverent humor, and a truly moving finale, Wandersong is a game that wants to put things into perspective.

 3. Slime Rancher